 Who is a good candidate for TMS?

-Your health care provider will try to help you manage symptoms with medication and psychotherapy before they move onto the possibility of using TMS.
+Your health care provider will try to help you manage symptoms with medication and psychotherapy before they move onto the possibility of using Transcranial Magnetic Stimulation (TMS) Therapy.
 But you might be an ideal candidate if you:

 - Haven’t responded to antidepressants